Your Personal Odyssey Modules

 To complete a module, you must do the following:

-*Formulate with Jeanne and complete an individual assignment
+- Formulate with your instructor and complete an individual assignment

-*Submit a story or novel excerpt no more than 6,000 words long
+- Submit a story or novel excerpt no more than 6,000 words long with the Submission Attachment (see “Your Guide to Submissions” for more details)

-*Meet with Jeanne 3 times (4 times for the first module)
+- Meet with your instructor 3 times (4 times for the first module)

-If you want to delve deeper into a particular topic, you have the option of repeating the module on that topic.
+If you want to delve deeper into a particular topic, you have the option of “repeating” the module on that topic.
 Repeating a module doesn’t mean having twice the time to do the work above.
-Repeating a module means you first complete the module, as described above, and then you choose to explore that module more deeply by doing additional work.
+Repeating a module means you first complete the module, as described above, and then you choose to explore that module topic more deeply by doing additional work.
+All new content will be provided that explores additional concepts and techniques to help you deepen your skills with that topic.

 To complete a repeated module, you must do the following:

-*Formulate with Jeanne and complete a more extensive individual assignment or 3 regular individual assignments
+- Formulate with your instructor and complete a more extensive individual assignment or 3 regular individual assignments

-*Submit a story or novel excerpt no more than 6,000 words long
+- Submit a story or novel excerpt no more than 6,000 words long with the Submission Attachment

 You should watch the required videos in the order listed below.
 The videos should appear in that order on Screencast, with the first video being in the upper left corner, the next video to the right of that, and so on.
 Watch any additional videos as time allows.